ExpressLRS/Docs/docs/software/serial-protocols.md

 ## SUMD Notes

-SUMD is the Graupner HoTT bus protocol to transmit multiple channel data over a single serial line.
+SUMD is the Graupner HoTT bus protocol used to transmit multiple channel data over a single serial line.
 It transports up to 16 full res channels at a rate of 100Hz and is mainly used to provide digital channel data to Flybarless Control Systems for helicopters and older Flight Controllers.

-As already stated many times in this manual ExpressLRS expects AUX1 (channel 5) to control the arm state.
-This may lead to a conflict using serial protocols like SUMD in conjunction with device having fixed channel assignments.
-To circumvent the problem SUMD implements a channel remapping by swapping channels 5 and 8 in its serial output:
+As already stated many times in this manual, ExpressLRS expects AUX1 (channel 5) to control the arm state.
+This may lead to a conflict using serial protocols like SUMD in conjunction with devices having fixed channel assignments.
+To circumvent the problem, SUMD implements a channel remapping by swapping channels 5 and 8 in its serial output:

 <figure markdown>
 <img class="center-img" src="../../assets/images/sumd1.png" width="auto">